fastnear/neardata-server/README.md

 Returns the block by block height.

-- If the block doesn't exist it return `null`.
+- If the block doesn't exist it returns `null`.
 - If the block is not produced yet, but close to the current finalized block, the server will wait for the block to be produced and return it.
 - The difference from NEAR Lake data is each block is served as a single JSON object, instead of the block and shards.